pizofreude/version-control-systems/git101-vcs-4-dummies.md

 # **Git 101: Version Control Systems for Dummies.**

-A long time ago in a galaxy far, far away... there exists three types of Version Control Systems as data organizer:
+A long time ago in a galaxy far, far away... there exist three types of Version Control Systems as data organizer:

 1. Local Version Control System
 2. Centralized Version Control System